qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

     <link rel="stylesheet" href="{{ site.baseurl }}public/css/hyde.css">
     ~~~

     Note that a slash is needed before '`public`'.
-To fix this I changed all instances of `{{ site.baseurl }}` to `{{ site.baseurl }}/` in all of Hyde's HTML files.
+To fix this I changed all instances of `{{ site.baseurl }}` to `{{ site.baseurl }}/` in all of Hyde's HTML files (be sure to replace _all_ of them!)

     Perhaps the same problem would arise if you are _not_ at the root of the domain; i.e. if your web space is at `username.github.io/projectname`.
 In that case Jekyll wants `baseurl` to be <i>projectname</i> while Hyde expects <i>projectname/</i>.

 5. By default, the home page (`index.html`) just shows your blog posts, in full, in chronological order.
 I didn't want the blog to be the home page so I renamed `index.html` to `blog.html` (giving it the front-matter `layout: page` and `title: Blog`), but this [caused all the blog posts to disappear](http://stackoverflow.com/questions/21248607/jekyll-pagination-on-every-page)!
 Jekyll has a bizarre limitation here: you are only allowed to show your blog on a single page, and that page **must** be named `index.html`.
 However, you can use `/blog/index.html` instead if you add the line `paginate_path: "blog/page:num"` to `_config.yml`.

-6. By default, the sidebar lists all pages that use the `layout: page` option in their front-matter (in `_includes/sidebar.html` you can see the for-loop that does this), and the `title: ...` option is used as the link text.
+6. (Hyde) By default, the sidebar lists all pages that use the `layout: page` option in their front-matter (in `_includes/sidebar.html` you can see the for-loop that does this), and the `title: ...` option is used as the link text.
 After that there is a "Download" link, a "GitHub project" link, and a version number.
 I did not want the "Download" link, or the version number, or "All Rights Reserved", so I removed those parts from `_includes/sidebar.html`.
 Of course, if you don't like how the links are auto-generated, you can change the code to suit you.

 7. I created `index.md` and put some content in it: